andypaul65/MVP/docs/guidelines/testing-guidelines.md

 - **Full Stack**: Test client-server interactions via tools like Cypress, focusing on API contracts.

 ### Best Practices
+- Include visual regression or style assertion tests for UX themes, ensuring 80%+ coverage of styled components like cyberpunk elements.
 - Cover 80%+ code with tests, including edge cases.
 - Use fixtures directories for example data to promote reusability and clarity.